n1lby73/remote-shutdown/README.md

 - If data received is 0
     - Turn off machineries
     - print a message on the serial moinitor that device is off
-    - reassign the received value as 0
+    - reassign the received value as 0 for safety reasons

 - If data received is 1
     - Turn on machineries
     - print a message on the serial moinitor that device is on
-    - reassign the received value as 0
+    - reassign the received value as 0 for safety reasons

+## Usage